data-88/brauteseth_website/src/content/pages/session.md

 ## Let’s grab a coffee/beer/water.
 I’ll bring my notebook, my questions and my curiosity.
 We’ll map your system — not to fix it, but to *see* it.

-You get a field journal, a 60-second video, and one small step forward.
+You get a field journal, a 60-second video and one small step forward.

 **R2,800.
 No pressure.
 Just a good conversation.**